usmansbk/blog-draft/markdowns/redux.md

 In this tutorial, we're going to learn Redux by building a simple redux clone to manage the state of our list application.

-The objective is to understand core Redux, hence we'll be using only HTML and vanilla JavaScript (No React).
+The objective is to understand core Redux.
+Hence we'll be using only HTML and vanilla JavaScript (No React).

 Like all well-designed libraries and frameworks, Redux too makes use of design pattern (Observer Pattern) and follows the software design principles.

-For a gentle introduction to the Observer Pattern, check out my post, [To-Do List with Observer Pattern](https://dev.to/devusman/to-do-list-with-observer-pattern-1cl7), where I try to give a good mental model of the pattern.
+For a gentle introduction to the Observer Pattern, check out my post, [To-Do List with Observer Pattern](https://dev.to/devusman/to-do-list-with-observer-pattern-1cl7), to gain a good mental model of the pattern.

 ### Requirements